z00m128/sjasmplus/INSTALL.md

 	make install

 ### Gentoo GNU/Linux

 Check [cizo2000's github gentoo-overlay/dev-util/sjasmplus](https://github.com/cizo2000/gentoo-overlay/tree/master/dev-util/sjasmplus) for ebuild files.

 ### Arch Linux

 Recently (2022) it seems leo72 started providing AUR for z00m's fork of sjasmplus: [aur.archlinux.org/packages/sjasmplus-z00m128](https://aur.archlinux.org/packages/sjasmplus-z00m128) (AFAIK there's no connection with any maintainer of this project, but hopefully this will continue and provide good experience to AUR users, thanks leo72).

 ## Default method for MS Windows

-Extract tarball archive and go to extracted folder.
+Go to folder with sjasmplus project.
 Edit install path `PREFIX` in file `Makefile.win` according your preferences (default `c:\mingw\usr\local\bin`).
 Remove `-static` parameter in `CFLAGS` if you don't need standalone Windows executable (binary is MinGW dependant then, but it's smaller).
 Run following commands:

 	make -f Makefile.win clean
 	make -f Makefile.win
 	make -f Makefile.win install

 ## CMAKE method for Linux / Unix / macOS / BSD

-Extract tarball archive, go to extracted folder and run following set of commands:
+Go to folder with sjasmplus project and run following set of commands:

 	mkdir build
 	cd build
 	cmake -DCMAKE_BUILD_TYPE=Release ..
 	make
 	make install

-You can have external Lua and ToLua, it is detected automatically.
-If not, internal version is used.
+The project will use internal copy of Lua 5.4.4 by default, but you can use system Lua 5.4 by using `-DSYSTEM_LUA=ON`.

 For disabling of LUA scripting support add `-DENABLE_LUA=OFF` option: